Origins Of The Driver

-Shaft flexibility determines how much shaft will bend at collision.
+Shaft flexibility determines how much the shaft will bend at collision.
 Players having fast swing speed usually use stiffer shafts.
-On the other hand, slow speed swing player use flexible shaft.
+On the other hand, slow-speed swing players use flexible shafts.
 Current shafts are longer and lighter in weight than older ones, you will have to find out yourself the right amount of flexibility.
 This is because even the stiffer shaft provides a longer drive.

-With the help of adjustable drivers, you can make changings in the loft, lie and much more.
-As the adjustable clubs make very small changings to you should know very well which one suits your own swing style so that you can buy adjustable drivers accordingly.
-Adjustable clubs are for small fine-tuning and not for major changings.
+With the help of adjustable drivers, you can make changes in the loft, lie, and much more.
+As the adjustable clubs make very small changes to you should know very well which one suits your own swing style so that you can buy adjustable drivers accordingly.
+Adjustable clubs are for small fine-tuning and not for major changes.

-Drivers are used to shotting the ball at the long-distance down the fairway.
-Modern drivers usually contain a head that is made up of titanium and shaft with graphite for lightness and strength.
+Drivers are used to shooting the ball at a long distance down the fairway.
+Modern drivers usually contain a head that is made up of titanium and a shaft with graphite for lightness and strength.

 When you are about to buy a new driver for yourself then consider the following things like size, skill level, the shape of the clubface and clubhead, shaft, adjustability, color, flexibility, and loft.
 If you are so keen about golf and take is it very serious then club fitting is a very good option for you to choose the perfect driver for your swing.
 If you take guidance from a pro player or experienced golf shop attendant, then they will help by analyzing your swing and telling you which driver will help you to overcome your quirks.